-In 2013, my colleagues and I took a positive step forward in reforming our nation’s public schools by passing legislation on the House floor that reauthorizes the Elementary and Secondary Education Act, often referred to as No Child Left Behind.
+In 2013, my colleagues and I took a positive step forward in reforming our nation’s public schools by passing legislation on the House floor that reauthorizes the Elementary and Secondary Education Act.
 This legislation would have rolled back the federal footprint on education and put important decisions about education back where it should be – with parents, teachers and local leaders.
 The Every Student Succeeds Act was signed into law on December 5, 2015.

 As a member of the House Committee on Education & the Workforce and the Chair of the Subcommittee on Higher Education & Workforce Training, I will continue to support education proposals which return decision-making power and resource flexibility to the local level while keeping schools accountable for results to taxpayers, parents and students.

 The need for solutions to help ease the challenge of college affordability is especially acute in today’s economy.
 So many recent graduates took out loans with an expectation that they would be able to find a job to pay off their debt, only now many find themselves struggling with un-or-underemployment.

 Students should have all the accurate information they need to make an informed decision about the financial obligations they voluntarily assume when they go to college.
 And taxpayer support for higher education should be well-spent, not wasted.

 The Higher Education subcommittee I chair will continue to look for and promote solutions to help contain and bring clarity to college costs for all students and families considering that investment.